 - Sellers intentions (if they plan on accepting Highest and Best on the first go-round or if they plan on sending top offers back to improve)

-You shouldn’t reveal the sold price to anybody (other than your Sellers) until the offer has been accepted, acknowledged, conditions have been waived, and the deposit has been delivered.
+While it’s important to let the losing offers know that you’ve accepted another offer, you shouldn’t reveal the sold price to anybody (other than your Sellers) until the offer has been accepted, acknowledged, conditions (if any) have been waived, and the deposit has been delivered.

 Pro Tip: If you’ve got a firm offer and cheque in hand, let the other agents know that the property sold to another Buyer right away.
 It’s also customary to let them know how much the property sold for vs. making them wait for the update on MLS – if you have the deposit and it’s a firm sale.
 Texting works wonders!
 Their Buyers have taken the time to prepare an offer and have contributed to you selling the property for the price you did and deserve to be treated right.